apache/iotdb/docs/Documentation/UserGuide/8-System Design (Developer)/1-Hierarchy.md

 -->

-# Chapter 8: System Design (Developer)
+# Chapter 7: System Design

-## TsFile Hierarchy
+## 1. TsFile Design

-  Here is a brief introduction of the structure of a TsFile file.
+  This is an introduction to the design details of TsFile.

-## Variable Storage
+### 1.1 Variable Storage

 - **Big Endian**